nasa-jpl-memex/memex-gate/README.md

  * [Behemoth](https://github.com/DigitalPebble/behemoth) - check out the latest from Github

 #Installation
-There is VERY little installation required to run LegisGATE over and above provisioning your Hadoop node/cluster and then installing Behemoth as stated in the prerequisites above.
+There is VERY little installation required to run MemexGATE over and above provisioning your Hadoop node/cluster and then installing Behemoth as stated in the prerequisites above.
-LegisGATE is a first class citizen within the Behemoth framework meaning that the Behemoth [Processing with GATE instructions](https://github.com/DigitalPebble/behemoth/wiki/tutorial#processing-with-gate) can be followed to the T.
+MemexGATE is a first class citizen within the Behemoth framework meaning that the Behemoth [Processing with GATE instructions](https://github.com/DigitalPebble/behemoth/wiki/tutorial#processing-with-gate) can be followed to the T.

 This follows the following procedure
- * The zipped LegisGATE application must be pushed onto the distributed filesystem by copying the file from your local file system onto the hdfs as follows
+ * The zipped MemexGATE application must be pushed onto the distributed filesystem by copying the file from your local file system onto the hdfs as follows
 ```
 hadoop fs -copyFromLocal /mylocalpath/legisgate.zip /apps/legisgate.zip
 ```